mmcc-xx/BirdCAGE/BirdNET-Pi/README.md

+If you want birdnet-pi to use an external analysis server...

 # Here's what you're gonna do

 - Replace server.py in the scripts directory of your BirdNET-Pi installation (probably /home/pi/BirdNET/scripts) with the one from this directory.